tcrossland/camunda-docs-manual/content/examples/tutorials/error-handling.md

 ## BPMN 2.0 Compensation and Business Transactions

-BPMN 2.0 transactions and compensations allow you to model business transaction boundaries (however, not in a technical ACID manner) and make sure already executed actions are compensated during a rollback.
-Compensation means to make the effect of the action invisible, e.g. book in goods if you have previously booked out the goods.
+BPMN 2.0 transactions and compensations allow you to model business transaction boundaries (however, not in a technical ACID manner).
+They also let you make sure that already executed actions are compensated during a rollback.
+Compensation means to make the effect of the action invisible, e.g., in case you have previously booked out the goods, then book in the goods.
 See the [BPMN Compensation event]({{< relref "reference/bpmn20/events/cancel-and-compensation-events.md" >}}) and the [BPMN Transaction Subprocess]({{< relref "reference/bpmn20/subprocesses/transaction-subprocess.md" >}}) sections of the [BPMN 2.0 Implementation Reference]({{< relref "reference/bpmn20/index.md" >}}) for details.

 # Monitoring and Recovery Strategies